 This is where the forecast gets interesting.
-After you have your basic sales run rate, you want to modify it according to a number of changes that you see coming.
+After you have your basic sales run rate, you want to modify it according to several changes you see coming.
 For example:

-- Channels.
-Are you opening up any new channels?
-New locations?
-New territories?
+- Channels: Are you opening any new channels, locations, or territories?

-- Product changes.
-Are you introducing new products?
-Changing your product suite?
+- Product changes: Are you introducing new products or changing your product suite?
 How long did it take for previous products to gain traction in the market?
 Do you expect new products to act similarly?